Alan Freed: Career

 Freed was the first radio disc jockey and concert producer who frequently played and promoted rock and roll; he popularized the phrase "rock and roll" on mainstream radio in the early 1950s.
 The term "rock and roll" already existed in the early 1940s, but it remained obscure.
-For example, one of the term's earliest uses was by a music critic and record reviewer for Billboard named Maurie Orodenker (1908-1993).
-In the May 30, 1942 issue (page 25) of Billboard, in his review of the song "Rock Me" by Thomas A. Dorsey (1899-1993) (which song appeared on a record released in May 1942 by Lucky Millinder and His Orchestra with Rosetta Tharpe), Orodenker described the vocals of Sister Rosetta Tharpe as "rock-and-roll spiritual singing."
+For example, one of the term's earliest uses was by a music critic and record reviewer for Billboard named Maurie Orodenker (1908–1993).
+In the May 30, 1942 issue (page 25) of Billboard, in his review of the song "Rock Me" by Thomas A. Dorsey (a song which appeared on a record released in May 1942 by Lucky Millinder and His Orchestra with Rosetta Tharpe), Orodenker described the vocals of Sister Rosetta Tharpe as "rock-and-roll spiritual singing."

 Several sources suggest that he first discovered the term (as a euphemism for sexual intercourse) on the record "Sixty Minute Man" by Billy Ward and his Dominoes.
 The lyrics include the line, "I rock 'em, roll 'em all night long", however, Freed did not accept that inspiration (or that meaning of the expression) in interviews, and explained his view of the term as follows: "Rock 'n roll is really swing with a modern name.
 It began on the levees and plantations, took in folk songs, and features blues and rhythm".

 He helped bridge the gap of segregation among young teenage Americans, presenting music by black artists (rather than cover versions by white artists) on his radio program, and arranging live concerts attended by racially mixed audiences.
 Freed appeared in several motion pictures as himself.
 In the 1956 film Rock, Rock, Rock, Freed tells the audience that "rock and roll is a river of music which has absorbed many streams: rhythm and blues, jazz, ragtime, cowboy songs, country songs, folk songs.
 All have contributed greatly to the big beat."